Hurricane-k/carry-bio/content/posts/blog13/index.md

 As far as how to calculate key parameters (as input of models) inversely, some optimization methods are really helpful, like Particle Swarm Optimization(PSO) and Genetic Algorithm(GA).

+# Conclusion

+The blog focus is on ***the model-based method to analyze building energy consumption***, which means the cursory/middle-scale energy consumption get their moments.
+In the near future article, I will introduce how to utilize the fine-scale operation data to point out the operation problem happening to the building HAVC system.

+# Acknowledge
+1. Thanks for the lab's mates to help me fulfill the part of parametric design.
+2. The first picture cited at the beginning is from [Unsplash.com](https://unsplash.com/) and Photographer [*Lukas Blazek*](https://unsplash.com/@goumbik)

 # Reference

 1. Zhu, M. The construction of minimum variable set for energy prediction models of office building.
 Tongji University,2018.
 2. Sha, H., Xu, P., Yan, C. et al. Development of a key-variable-based parallel HVAC energy predictive model.
 Build.
 Simul.
 15, 1193–1208 (2022).
 3. [Latin hypercube sampling - Wikipedia](https://en.wikipedia.org/wiki/Latin_hypercube_sampling)